-- "Yes, the Coupe makes little sense for most drivers -- especially given that the Cooper Hardtop delivers a comparable driving experience in a much more useful package.
-But who says car buying has to be about practicality?
-The 2014 MINI Cooper Coupe makes a visual statement.
-And if that's how you like to roll, the Coupe is fun, hip and (somewhat) affordable." -- AutoTrader
+- "Yes, the Coupe makes little sense for most drivers, especially given that the Cooper Hardtop delivers a comparable driving experience in a considerably more useful package, but who says car buying has to be about practicality?" -- AutoTrader

-- "So unless you're simply mad about the Coupe's looks and 2-seat format, a 4-passenger base or S Hardtop offers better value--and arguably more of an ‘authentic Mini’ experience." -- Consumer Guide (2013)
+- "So unless you're simply mad about the Coupe's or Roadster's looks and 2-seat format, a 4-passenger base or S Hardtop (or equivalent Convertible model) offers better value-and arguably more of an ‘authentic Mini’ experience." -- Consumer Guide

 Other Cars to Consider

-Reviewers say the Mazda MX-5 Miata also offers sprightly driving dynamics, thanks to its light weight, nimble handling and refined engine.
+Test drivers report that the Mazda Miata offers incredibly athletic handling, and they say that models with the manual transmission have a light clutch and a precise shifter.
 Additionally, the Miata is available with a soft top or a power retractable hard top.

-The 2014 Mini Cooper Coupe seats two and has front-wheel drive.
-A 1.6-liter four-cylinder engine and a six-speed manual transmission are standard.
-The Mini Coupe comes in three trims: base, Cooper S and John Cooper Works.
-Cooper S and John Cooper Works models come with more powerful turbocharged engines.
-The Mini Coupe debuted for the 2012 model year and carries over basically unchanged for 2014.
-As a result, this overview uses applicable research and reviews from the 2012 through 2014 model years.
+The 2015 Mini Coupe seats two and comes in Cooper, Cooper S and John Cooper Works trims.
+A 1.6-liter four-cylinder engine, a six-speed manual transmission and front-wheel drive are standard.
+A six-speed automatic is optional.
+The Mini Coupe debuted for the 2012 model year and carries over basically unchanged for 2015.
+As a result, this overview uses applicable research and reviews from the 2012 through 2015 model years.

 Next Steps: MINI Cooper Coupe